Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 binary search to find an element in :math:`\mathbb{O}(\log N)` worst-case time.
 Instead, in an unstructured-search problem, there is no prior knowledge about the contents of the database.
 With classical circuits, there is no alternative but to perform a linear number of queries to find the target element.
-Conversely, Grover’s Search algorithm allows to solve the unstructured-search problem on a quantum computer in :math:`\mathcal{O}(\sqrt{N})` queries.
+Conversely, Grover's Search algorithm allows to solve the unstructured-search problem on a quantum computer in :math:`\mathcal{O}(\sqrt{N})` queries.

 All that is needed for carrying out a search is an Grover oracle from Aqua's